What to look for

 Keep a Top Watch!

 Imports of live birds, eggs and bird products are not permitted except under strict conditions.
-Keep a watch on wild and domestic birds and if you see sick birds or more deaths than usual, call the Emergency Animal Disease Watch Hotline on 1800 675 888.
+Keep a watch on wild and domestic birds and if you see sick birds or more deaths than usual, call the Emergency Animal Disease Hotline on 1800 675 888.

 For any suspicious movements or illegal imports of birds, bird products, feathers or eggs from overseas contact NAQS.